girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Tables/Readme.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/k2c00L0/html-Table.png" alt="html-Table" border="0"></a>

 ## **Where to use HTML table?**
-Tables are designed for displaying **tabular data**.
+Tables are used for displaying data in **tabular form**.
 So it is not advisable to use **HTML tables** when creating web page layouts.
-Tables have a complex structure so nesting the entire content of a page inside a single table can create a complex and unorganized codes.
-Unlike other tags ```<table>``` tag's size depends on the space taken by it's content so their might be a problem with the responsiveness of the web page.
+Tables have a complex structure so nesting the entire content of a page inside a single table can create complex and unorganised codes.
+Unlike other tags, ```<table>``` tag's size depends on the space taken by it's content so their might be a problem with the responsiveness of the web page.